digital-work-lab/open-source-project/docs/week_3_python_notebook_1.md

 ## Part 4: Functions <a id="functions"></a>

-Next, we would like to create a function, which adds the `journal_impact_factor` based on the following table:
+Next, we would like to create a function that adds the `journal_impact_factor` based on the following table:

 | journal                  | journal_impact_factor |
 | ------------------------ | ----------------------|